-Avoid receiving TIN errors on your filings by using a TIN verification, like TINCorrect prior to submitting your filing.
+Avoid receiving TIN errors on your filings by using a TIN validation tool, like TINCorrect prior to submitting your filing.

 What is TINCorrect?